333Kenji/indeedjobscraper/README.md

 At this point, I needed to make a few design choices for the project.
 I could very well have conducted linear regression which works for predicting continuous values, i.e. specific dollar amounts.
 Or, I could have used logistic regression or another classifier that could predict for multiple categories since I was already working towards salary brackets as opposed to dollar amounts.
 For the purpose of this project, a specific dollar amount is neither relevant nor is it useful.
 Salary negotiations simply don't start with a dollar amount.
 Any dollar amount could and should be treated as a starting point indicating an expected range to work with.
 In the case of using a multi-classifier, I wanted to make sure that I could glean as much information about my data and the algorithm's performance as possible for each salary bracket.
 In particular, the words associated with each range so they could be conveyed to the user via the app if they chose to use the filters I built into the dashboard.

 To accomplish this, I actually conduct linear regression several times by building a target variable for each salary bracket and in each iteration calling that particular column as the dependent variable.
-Also, to expand upon this project in the future I wrapped the entire process of splitting, featurization (binary and tfid), a dummy test, and even a decision tree classifier to distill the most important terms even further into a single function that can incorporate new data as I continue to expand this collection of 5000+ rows of data in the coming months.
+Also, to expand upon this project in the future I wrapped the entire process of splitting, featurization (binary and tf-idf), a dummy test, and even a decision tree classifier to distill the most important terms even further into a single function that can incorporate new data as I continue to expand this collection of 5000+ rows of data in the coming months.
 The algorithms used are isolated and discarded after each iteration and will perform better as I add to my collection of scrapped data.

 ### Results
 Working with multiple models provides for a great deal of parameter tuning possibilities.
-For example, using just the bare minimum parameters that would be suited for this problem I was able to predict only 42% of the missing salaries but after tuning the logistic regression and tfid models I was able to expand that to 65%.
+For example, using just the bare minimum parameters that would be suited for this problem I was able to predict only 42% of the missing salaries but after tuning the logistic regression and tf-idf models I was able to expand that to 65%.
 And with 10% of the postings containing salary data I have salary ranges for 76% of the data.
 This is the score I'll be improving over time as I collect more data and continue to improve the models.

 In addition to returning the enhanced search results, the machine learning function also produces performance metrics for each salary range prediction as well as their associated word lists.